Mddct/wenet-binding/README.md

 note： Because wenet support binding runtime，so archive this repo

-if you‘re interesting in ctc decoder and mwer ets loss please see https://github.com/Mddct/ctcdecoder
+if you‘re interesting in ctc decoder and mwer loss etc please see https://github.com/Mddct/ctcdecoder